hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 -> **Note:** If you use BYO DNS Zone, AKS cluster should either use a User Assigned Identity or a service principal (which is deprecated) with the `Private DNS Zone Contributor` role and access to this Private DNS Zone.
 If `UserAssigned` identity is used - to prevent improper resource order destruction - cluster should depend on the role assignment, like in this example:

+* `vnet_integration_subnet_id` - (Optional) The ID of the subnet used in API server vnet integration.
+Removing this forces a new resource to be created.

+-> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/EnableAPIServerVnetIntegrationPreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://learn.microsoft.com/en-us/azure/aks/api-server-vnet-integration) for more information.

 * `workload_autoscaler_profile` - (Optional) A `workload_autoscaler_profile` block defined below.

 * `workload_identity_enabled` - (Optional) Specifies whether Azure AD Workload Identity should be enabled for the Cluster.
 Defaults to `false`.